OpenDreamKit/OpenDreamKit.github.io/_posts/2016-01-26-kr-workshop.md

 The 15 participants explored the
 [Math-in-the-Middle Architecture](meetings/2016-01-25-DKS/kohlhase_slides.pdf)
-(originally introduced as Knowledge-First-Strategy) intrudocd the by WP6 leader and started coding towards realizing it.
+(originally introduced as Knowledge-First-Strategy) introduced by the WP6 leader and they started coding towards realizing it.

 This information architecutre uses a central mathematical ontology represented in